Pacific Place (Hong Kong): Shopping centre

-The four-level shopping arcade houses both lifestyle and high-end shops in areas ranging from entertainment, dining, accessories to apparel.
-It houses one department store Harvey Nichols.
+The four-level shopping arcade currently houses approximately 160 boutiques and the Harvey Nichols department store.
 A footbridge connects it across Queensway to Queensway Plaza and United Centre.
 It is connected by tunnels to the Admiralty MTR station and Three Pacific Place.
 Escalators connect it to Hong Kong Park.

+Pacific Place Phase 1 began leasing in December 1988 and officially opened in March 1989.
+The expanded Phase 2 opened fully in July 1990 as its superstructure neared completion.